4. Does Google, or Your Customers, Know Where You Are Located?

 Let us ask you a question…

-As the owner of your HVAC company, how do you know how much money you make each year?
+As the owner of your roofing company, how do you know how much money you make each year?

 You track it with some program or another, right?